ArnaudHemmerle/JupyLabBook/README.md

 1) Contrary to its name, JupyLabBook cannot be used with Jupyter Lab.
 It has to be used with Jupyter Notebook.
 If you are running Jupyter Lab, use the option "Launch Classic Notebook" in the Help menu.

 2) After short introduction by the beamline staff, you should be able to generate the plots by clicking on the right buttons.

-3) **To insert text:**
-  - Press 'Escape', to stay outside of any cell.
-  - Press 'b', it will insert a cell below the last selected cell.
-  - Press 'm', to turn the new cell into a text cell.
-  - Click in the cell to enter text.
-Press "Shift+Enter" to validate the text (or click on "Execute cell")

 # Installation notes
 Recommandations for installation on Windows 10: